Amid Egypt rights abuses, U.S. stalls over more military aid

 Egypt has been the second-largest recipient of U.S. foreign aid since its landmark peace treaty with Israel in 1979.
 But the policy was upended by the political transformations triggered by the 2011 popular uprising that toppled President Hosni Mubarak.

-After the army last July ousted Mohamed Mursi, the Islamist leader elected after that uprising, Washington responded by freezing much of the annual $1.3 billion (773.22 million pounds) in military aid.
+After the army last July ousted Mohamed Mursi, the Islamist leader elected after that uprising, Washington responded by freezing much of the annual $1.3 billion in military aid.

 On April 22, the U.S. government relaxed its position and said it would provide $650 million in military financing, a move which required Secretary of State John Kerry to certify Egypt was maintaining its peace treaty with Israel.
 It also announced that it separately would send Egypt 10 U.S. Apache helicopters to help it fight insurgents.